 This is a post about my mantel that isn’t a mantel at all.
 It is my pretend-mantel, my I wish-you-were-a-mantel-mantel, it is the shelf that I decorate as a mantel.

-I was going through some images of the past few years.
+I was going through some images of my blogging years.
 And this particular corner in my living room kept coming up again and again.
 And even more and more as time went by.

 I thought it was so funny to see all those transformations, the way those reflected my mood and the way they represented my style and how that has changed and how it has stayed the same.